dkim381/ros2_circular_trajectory_tracking/README.md

 ## Key Findings

-- Feedforward reduces steady-state error (0.386 → 0.013 m).
+- Feedforward reduces steady-state error by ~97%.
-- Higher ω requires gain retuning due to saturation.
+- Actuator saturation limits tracking performance at higher angular velocity.
-- Noise degrades precision but maintains stability.
+- Measurement noise increases residual error but does not destabilize the controller.
-- Larger radius increases transient error but converges.
+- Tracking converges for larger curvature with increased transient response.

 ---